NBISweden/workshop-reproducible-research/pages/containers/containers-2-the-basics.md

 Darwin liv433l.lan 15.6.0 Darwin Kernel Version 15.6.0: Mon Oct  2 22:20:08 PDT 2017; root:xnu-3248.71.4~1/RELEASE_X86_64 x86_64
 ```

-Seems like I'm running the Darwin version of macOS.
+Seems like I'm running the Darwin version of MacOS.
 Then run it in the Ubuntu
 Docker container:

 ```bash